ssavi-ict/LeetCode-Which-Company/README.md

 - Regular updates on company information.
 - Company based problem list at a glance.
 - A pop-up window extension.
 No garbage, just the content you needed.
 - Flexible to LeetCode UI changes.
+So no downtime on your preparation.
 - No data collection.

 ------